qdeli187/protodantic/docs/contributing.md

----
-order: 5
----

-# Contributing to this project

 Thanks for visiting this page !
 We are thankful for your consideration !

 !!! info "Contibuting does not necessarly means coding"